INRIA/scikit-learn-mooc/slides/ml_concepts.md

 Beyond classic statistical tools

 ???
+We will now get to the heart of the matter by focusing on predictive models.

-To build predictive models, we are going to rely on statistical properties of the data.
+To build predictive models we are going to rely on statistical properties of the data.
 However, there questions and the tools that we will use differ a bit from those traditionally used in statistics.